Undergraduate Course Catalog 2015-2016

-Founded in 1866 as one of the first land-grant colleges in the nation, the University of New Hampshire today remains true to its original land-grant mission as one of only nine universities in the U.S. to hold land-, sea-, and space-grant charters.
+Founded in 1866 as one of the first land-grant colleges in the nation, the University of New Hampshire today is one of the only universities in the U.S. to hold land-, sea-, and space-grant charters.

 The University comprises the following academic units: the College of Engineering and Physical Sciences; the College of Health and Human Services; the College of Liberal Arts; the College of Life Sciences and Agriculture, which includes the Thompson School of Applied Science; the Peter T. Paul College of Business and Economics; University of New Hampshire at Manchester; the Graduate School; and the University of New Hampshire School of Law in Concord.
 UNH serves more than 12,200 undergraduate and 2,300 graduate students in 100 undergraduate and 70 graduate programs of study.

-A comprehensive research university, UNH received nearly $160 million in grants in fiscal year 2011.
+Research and sponsored program awards to UNH exceeded $96 million in fiscal year 2013.
 The University has a unique commitment to undergraduate research, and has an endowed undergraduate research program that provides students from all disciplines with faculty mentoring and financial support to pursue independent research and scholarship.